hrj/scala.unfold/chapter1.md

 ---
 layout: chapter
-title: Introduction
+title: The Language Landscape
 next: chapter2.md
 ---

-# Introduction
+There are hundreds of programming languages in use today and new ones are being designed all the time.
+No language is perfect, that is, no language is suitable for every programming task.
+Each language has its own set of tradeoffs and is suitable for a specific subset of applications.
 Before diving into Scala, let's step back a bit and survey the programming language landscape.

+You can skim through this chapter if you are already familiar with a couple of programming languages.

 Please note that this is not intended to be a "war of the languages", and the analysis offered here is possibly subjective.
 The intention is purely to provide a background to the newbie programmer, before setting off deep into Scala land.

-## The Language Landscape

-There are hundreds of programming languages in use today and new ones are being designed all the time.
-No language is perfect, that is, no language is suitable for every programming task.
-Each language has its own set of tradeoffs and is suitable for a specific subset of applications.
-Let's look at some popular languages to understand how Scala fits into this language ecosystem.

 But before that, some definitions.
-You can skim through these if you are already familiar with half a dozen languages.

 ### Expression Types